 - Easy Booking Process with no hidden cost

-- Trekking Company T-shirt, Cap and even Duffle Bag or Sleeping bag (if required)
+- Trekking Company T-shirt, Cap, and even a Duffle Bag or Sleeping bag (if required)

-- Crampons (if it's required) to cross the pass
+- Crampons (if required) to cross the pass